 As the Program Manager for the Arts Initiative of the Department of Youth Services, the juvenile justice system in Massachusetts,

 I employ artists in all mediums to conduct residencies with incarcerated youth throughout the state.
-Harrison’s gift is hearing and absorbing the real-life stories of DYS youth…and then
+Harrison’s gift is hearing and absorbing the real-life stories of DYS youth…and then helping students consider an alternative path upon their return to the community.

 – Magda Spasiano, DYS Arts Initiative